ArcHit-64bit/NNs-from-scratch-/README.md

 If you’re also learning this stuff, you’ll probably relate.

-And if you know this already — feel free to point out mistakes, I’m still figuring things out.
+And if you know this already, feel free to point out mistakes, I’m still figuring things out.

 ---